SamarthMR/Home-made-Alexa-using-Python/README.md

 ### Workflow

 The first step is to import the necessary libraries by installing them into your system.
+The main libraries required for this project are the following:
+1. SpeechRecognition
+2. Pyttsx3
+3. Pywhatkit
+4. PyAudio
+5. Pyjokes
+6. Wikipedia

 #### Installation
 ##### For windows users